 Day 3: Freiberg

-We will head out at 9 am this morning to check out the farmers market.
+We will head out at about 9 am this morning to check out the farmers market.
 After browsing, we will head to get lunch at Markthalle, in the city center where we can try some Flammkuchen, a thin crispy dough with cream sauce and toppings sort of like pizza in appearance if not in taste.
 The classic toppings of onion and bacon come from just over the river in Alsace, in France.
 A lot of places in town serve it and most will put just about anything you want on it.
-After we will go to the local brewery for Feierling.
-This is a tiny brewery in Freiburg with both a pub and a beer garden.
+After we will go to the local brewery for Feierling which has both a pub and a beer garden.
 The beer is unfiltered and a little sweet, but very fresh.
 You will have time this afternoon to just wander so you can experience the town through your own eyes.